Defensive drill – Backline coordination

-Your team objective should be making the field as small as possible for your rival.
-To achieve this, defenders must stay together and hold their positions.
-The drill in this post will help your team to improve their backline coordination.
+Your team objective should be to make the field as small as possible for your rival.
+To achieve this, the backline of a football team should move as a block when playing zonal defending.
+This drill will help your team to practice backline coordination.

-There are different approaches on how to organise your defenders: man to man marking, a sweeper that sits behind the other defenders, a crescent line formation, a flat backline (not recommended) or a combination of all of them.
-In this blog we focus on helping amateur teams, while any of these tactics when done properly are useful, some are more difficult to implement when you barely train one or two days a week.
+There are different approaches to organising your defenders: man to man marking, a sweeper that sits behind the other defenders, a crescent line formation, a flat backline (not recommended) or a combination of all of them.
+In this blog, we focus on helping Sunday league/amateur teams.
+While many of these tactics, when done correctly, are helpful, some are more difficult to implement when you barely train one or two days a week.
 Therefore, our preferred approach is to use a crescent line formation and stick to it.

 You may think that our approach doesn’t make sense because man-to-man marking feels easier to implement.
-It is actually quite the opposite.
-In an amateur team, if you ask your players to man-mark, you are at risk of having players running all over the place.
+It is quite the opposite.
+If you ask your players to man-mark in an amateur team, you risk having players running all over the place.
 Man-marking can create unwanted gaps in the defence and leave opposition players onside in dangerous areas of the field.
-You also need to know very well your opposition to be able to assign a personal mark, and this is unlikely in amateur football.
+You also need to know your opposition well to assign a personal mark, which is unlikely in amateur football.
 Therefore, zonal marking tactics are more effective.